shandycheeks/Alemania_About-Page_My-Creation/README.md

 Good day!
 I created this program in PHP to create the About Page.
 The following are the procedure to open this program.

-1.First download the zip file/ download winrar.
+1. First download the zip file/ download winrar.

 2. Download XAMPP.